 U.S. News recognizes Raytheon Chairman for leadership in advancing education

 Inspiring students to create a lifelong relationship with math and science is Raytheon Chairman Bill Swanson’s passion.
-This month U.S. News will induct the 42-year Raytheon veteran into its Science, Technology, Engineering and Math Hall of Fame for his role in leading national efforts to better prepare students for careers in these fields.
+In April 2014 U.S. News inducted the 42-year Raytheon veteran into its Science, Technology, Engineering and Math Hall of Fame for his role in leading national efforts to better prepare students for careers in these fields.

 Swanson joins Anousheh Ansari, co-founder and CEO of Prodea Systems; Shirley Ann Jackson, Ph.D., president of Rensselaer Polytechnic Institute; and Norman R. Augustine, former chairman and CEO of Lockheed Martin, as the third class inducted into the Hall of Fame.
 They were chosen from a group of industry, academic, and nonprofit leaders for achieving measurable results in STEM fields, challenging conventional wisdom and motivating future STEM professionals.

-The Hall of Fame will honor the new inductees during the U.S. News STEM Solutions summit in Washington, D.C. on April 25.
+The Hall of Fame honored the new inductees during the U.S. News STEM Solutions summit in Washington, D.C. on April 25, 2014.